voutilad/virtio_vmmci/README.md

 Linux using a customized [linux kernel](https://github.com/voutilad/linux) that contains some OpenBSD-specific tweaks to the `virtio_pci` drivers.

-See this diff for an overview: https://patch-diff.githubusercontent.com/raw/voutilad/linux/pull/1.patch
+See this diff for an overview of the underlying kernel hacks: https://patch-diff.githubusercontent.com/raw/voutilad/linux/pull/1.patch

 ## Installation & Usage